 People who have never traveled alone often describe their first solo trip as an almost religious experience.
 To take in new surroundings unfiltered by the prejudices, tastes, or preferences of a traveling companion can be heady stuff.
-Traveling alone gives you the chance to indulge yourself fully.
+Solo travel gives you the chance to indulge yourself fully.

-Of course, single travel has its perils too—such as safety concerns, loneliness, and the dreaded single supplement.
+Of course, traveling alone has its perils too—such as safety concerns, loneliness, and the dreaded single supplement.
 But a little preparation and common sense can save you money and get you through the rough spots.

 Why Travel Alone?